CS2103JAN2017-W09-B4/addressbook-level4/docs/UserGuide.md

 ### 3.6.
 Completing a task: `complete`

-Marks the specified task in the "Uncompleted" list as complete.<br>
+Marks the specified task in the "doingTASKS" list as complete.<br>
 Format: `complete INDEX_NUMBER`
-> `INDEX_NUMBER` of tasks is shown according to the "Uncompleted" list.<br>
+> `INDEX_NUMBER` of tasks is shown according to the "doingTASKS" list.<br>
-> The task labelled by `INDEX_NUMBER` in the "Uncompleted" list will be marked as completed.<br>
+> The task labelled by `INDEX_NUMBER` in the "doingTASKS" list will be marked as completed.<br>
-> The completed task will be moved over to the "Completed" list.
+> The completed task will be moved over to the "didTASKS" list.

 Example:
 * `complete 2`
-> The task indicated by index number 2 in the "Uncompleted" list section will be marked as completed and shifted over the the "Completed" list section.
+> The task indicated by index number 2 in the "doingTASKS" list section will be marked as completed and shifted over the the "didTASKS" list section.

 ### 3.7 Uncompleting a task: `uncomplete`

-Marks the specified task in the "Completed" list as uncomplete.<br>
+Marks the specified task in the "didTASKS" list as uncomplete.<br>
 Format: `uncomplete INDEX_NUMER`
-> `INDEX_NUMBER` of tasks is shown according to the "Completed" list.<br>
+> `INDEX_NUMBER` of tasks is shown according to the "didTASKS" list.<br>
-> The task labelled by `INDEX_NUMBER` in the "Completed" list will be marked as uncompleted.<br>
+> The task labelled by `INDEX_NUMBER` in the "didTASKS" list will be marked as uncompleted.<br>
-> The uncompleted task will be moved over the the "Uncompleted" list.
+> The specified task will be moved over to the "doingTASKS" list.

 Example:
 * `uncomplete 2`
-> The task indicated by index number 2 in the "Completed" list section will be marked as completed and shifted over the the "Uncompleted" list section.
+> The task indicated by index number 2 in the "didTASKS" list section will be marked as completed and shifted over the the "doingTASKS" list section.

+### 3.8 Deleted a completed task: `deletecompleted`

+Permanently removes the completed task from the completed task list.<br>
+Format: `deletecompleted INDEX_NUMBER`
+> `INDEX_NUMBER` of tasks is shown according to the "didTASKS" list.<br>
+> The task labelled by `INDEX_NUMBER` in the "didTASKS" list will be permanently removed from the task manager.<br>

-### 3.8.
+### 3.9.
 Searching for tasks: `find`

 Searches for tasks based on keywords that you want.<br>
 Format: `find KEYWORD`
 > No special characters such as ASCII whitespace is allowed.<br>
-> A popout will appear to show you the list of tasks that contains the stated `KEYWORD`.
+> There will be a list of tasks shown that contains the stated `KEYWORD`.
+> In cases whereby user forgets the exact `KEYWORD`, doTASK will generate a near match search.

 Examples:
+> User wants to find a task with potato in the task name.
 * `find potato`
+> User doesn't know the exact task name (there exists a task with task name : potato).
+* `find pot`

+### 3.10.
+Searching for tags: `findtag`

+Searches for tasks with the specified tag.<br>
+Format: `findtag TAGS`

-### 3.9.
+### 3.11.
 Undo-ing previous action: `undo`

 Reverses previous action that you've made.<br>
 Format: `undo`
 > The command last executed will be reversed.
 > Only 1 command will be reversed at a time.

-### 3.10.
+### 3.12.
 Redo-ing previous action: `redo`

 Reverses previous `undo` that you've made.<br>
 Format: `redo`
 > Any previous `undo` will be reversed, in successive order.

-### 3.11.
+### 3.13.
 Get previous command: <kbd>↑</kbd>

 Retrieve the previous command entered, and replaces your text field with the previous command.<br>
 Format: Up arrow key
 > You can retrieve earlier commands from your use session by pressing <kbd>↑</kbd> again and again.

-### 3.12.
+### 3.14.
 Get next command: <kbd>↓</kbd>

 Retrieve the next command entered, and replaces your text field with the next command.<br>
 Format: Down arrow key
 > You can retrieve later commands from your use session by pressing <kbd>↓</kbd> again and again.

+### 3.15.
+Clearing the task manager: `clear`

+Clears the in-app memory of the task manager.<br>
+Format: `clear`
+> You can undo a clear command if it was accidentally keyed in.

-### 3.13.
+### 3.16.
 Saving the task manager: `save`

 Saves the task manager data to the .xml file specified by you.<br>
 Format: `save PATH_TO_FILE/FILE_NAME.xml`